Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Abstract

 \section{Abstract}

-We present an interventional ultrasound system capable of simultaneous 3D tracking and B-mode guidance of a novel, trackable needle core biopsy tool.
-Interventional radiology procedures such as core needle biopsy of focal liver lesions are ideally performed under ultrasound guidance, during which having a clear understanding of the location of the needle tip is essential to avoid adverse events and the need for repeat procedures.
-However, the 3D nature of the procedure and poor image contrast of the needle in heterogeneous tissue or at steep insertion angles often leads to confusion over the true location of the tip relative to the ultrasound imaging plane.
-This leads services to rely ionising, slow and expensive X-ray computed tomography guidance and/or senior clinicians for risky or otherwise challenging procedures.
-Existing methods to enhance needle visibility largely remain limited to 2D, and do not offer real-time volumetric guidance.
-Our proposed system provides the clinician with a real-time, quantitative visualisation of the 3D location of the needle tip superimposed onto B-mode ultrasound images.
+Many minimally invasive procedures, such as core needle biopsy of focal liver lesions, nerve blocks, and fetal and vascular interventions, are typically performed under ultrasound guidance, which provides real-time, high-resolution visualisation of tissue anatomy.
+Accurate and efficient localisation of the needle tip relative to patient anatomy is essential for guiding the needle towards the procedure target, avoiding adverse events and reducing the need for repeat procedures.
+However, the 3D nature of the procedure and poor image contrast of the needle in heterogeneous tissue or at steep insertion angles often lead to confusion over the true location of the tip within the 2D guidance images, and existing methods to enhance needle visibility largely remain limited to 2D.
+Here, we present a novel interventional ultrasound system capable of 2D B-mode imaging and 3D needle tracking.
 The tip location is determined from the time-of-flight of ultrasound generated by a photoacoustic beacon embedded in the needle bevel and received by a sparse receiver array distributed around the imaging system’s curvilinear ultrasound probe.
-The performance of the system was assessed both in water and in an \textit{ex vivo} tissue phantom, with referenced positions derived from X-ray computed tomography.
-The usability of the system was assessed by 12 clinicians performing simulated biopsies on a second \textit{ex vivo} tissue phantom.
+The measured tracking accuracy was better than 2\,mm for depths up to 140\,mm in water, and approximately 2\,mm on average in an \textit{ex vivo} tissue phantom, with referenced positions derived from X-ray computed tomography.
+In a usability study involving 12 clinicians performing biopsy procedures in a \textit{ex vivo} tissue phantom, the failure rate was reduced by 35\%, from 15.8\% to 10.3\% after only a few minutes of training.
+These results demonstrate that the proposed system has strong potential to support a wide range of minimally invasive procedures by enabling clinicians to accurately target anatomical structures with millimetre-level precision, improving the efficiency and effectiveness of diagnostic sampling and therapeutic delivery or ablation, and reducing the risk of adverse events.